Orthopedic Surgeons located in Midtown Manhattan, New York, Astoria, & Brooklyn, NY

 Scoliosis affects 6-9 million people in the United States.
-At Manhattan Orthopedics, located in Midtown Manhattan, board-certified orthopedic surgeon and spine surgery specialist Vikas V. Varma, MD, has over a decade of experience successfully treating scoliosis with innovative nonsurgical and surgical options.
+At Manhattan Orthopedics, located in Midtown Manhattan, Brooklyn and Astoria, New York, board-certified orthopedic surgeon and spine surgery specialist Vikas V. Varma, MD, has over a decade of experience successfully treating scoliosis with innovative nonsurgical and surgical options.
 From pain-relieving injections to minimally invasive procedures, compassionate support, and extensive knowledge and expertise, Dr. Varma is here to help.
 Call our office or schedule a consultation online.

 Scoliosis is a medical condition involving the sideways curvature of the spine.
 It most commonly happens during the growth spurt just before puberty.